sonatype-nexus-community/circleci-nancy-orb/README.md

 Click the `orb version` badge above for usage examples and documentation.

-A project that use the orb is: [nancy-circleci-orb-test](https://github.com/bhamail/nancy-circleci-orb-test)
+An example project that uses this orb is: [nancy-circleci-orb-test](https://github.com/bhamail/nancy-circleci-orb-test)

 ### Orb Development Process